ThatsVie/atlas-web_back_end/ES6_data_manipulation/README.md

 - `1-main.js`: A script to test the `getListStudentIds` function by providing both valid and invalid inputs to verify the function's response to different types of data.

 ### Task 2
+- `2-get_students_by_loc.js`: Implements the `getStudentsByLocation` function that filters students by their location using the `filter` method, ensuring that only students from a specific city are returned.
+- `2-main.js`: A script to test the `getStudentsByLocation` function by filtering students for a specific location and displaying the results.

 ## Installation
 Clone this repository and navigate to the project directory.